-Grantees receiving renewal awards that have had ongoing SSVF programs in operation for at least one year may be eligible for a 3-year award.
-Grantees meeting outcome goals defined by the VA and in substantial compliance with their grant agreements (defined by meeting their targets and having no outstanding corrective actions plans) and who, in addition, receive a 3-year accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF) in Employment and Community Services or a 4-year accreditation from the Council on Accreditation (COA) in Case Management Services are eligible for a 3-year grant renewal pending funding availability.
-If awarded a multiple year renewal, grantees may be eligible for funding increases as defined in NOFAs that correspond to years 2 and 3 of their renewal funding.
+Grantees receiving renewal awards who have had an ongoing SSVF program in operation for at least one year may be eligible for a 3-year award.
+Grantees meeting outcome goals defined by the VA and in substantial compliance with their grant agreements (defined by meeting their targets and having no outstanding corrective action plans) and who, in addition, receive a 3-year accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF) in Employment and Community Services: Rapid Rehousing and Homeless Prevention standards or a 4-year accreditation from the Council on Accreditation (COA) in Supported Community Living Standards or a 3-year accreditation in The Joint Commission's Behavioral Health Care: Housing Support Services Standards, are eligible for a 3-year grant renewal pending funding availability.
+If awarded a multiple year renewal, grantees may be eligible for funding increases as defined in NOFAs that correspond to years two and three of their renewal funding.
 Note that the cost of accreditation for an SSVF program (not an organization) is an allowable cost.